About deep link ads

 How app engagement ads work

 Instead of a Destination URL, you’ll need to enter a deep link that you or your app developer set up.
-You’ll also see a confirmation of your app URI, which defines the location in your app to which Google Ads will send customers when they click your ad.
-Find out more about deep links and URL formats.
+You’ll also see a confirmation of your app URI, which defines the location in your app where Google Ads will send customers when they click your ad.
+Learn more about deep links and URL formats.

 Targeting your ads